Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 ![ID643B6A11D8B843D1.IDF8775076C23846C9.png](media/ID643B6A11D8B843D1.IDF8775076C23846C9.png)

 You must specify a **Field Name** for each report.
-Insert merge fields in your template and use the **Field Name** to refer to your report, using the [special field codes](merge-data-to-a-microsoft-word-document.md)<span style="FONT-WEIGHT: normal">.
+Insert merge fields in your template and use the **Field Name** to refer to your report, using the [special field codes](merge-data-to-a-microsoft-word-document.md).

-Note that the **Field Name** does <span style="FONT-STYLE: italic">not need to be defined as an element in your XML schema.
+Note that the **Field Name** does _not_ need to be defined as an element in your XML schema.
 This means that the XML schemas used for merging can be restricted to business data, while reports and filtering of these are maintained as part of the merge operation set up.
 Click the **Reserved Field Names** button to see which field names are used in the schema and therefore cannot be used as a report field name.

 To set the data filters, select a report and click the **Modify** button.
 In the **Merge Field** dialog box, select a data source and click the **Modify** button to specify the filter.

 ![ID643B6A11D8B843D1.IDB929D15F94FF45C3.png](media/ID643B6A11D8B843D1.IDB929D15F94FF45C3.png)

-In the **Merge Field** dialog box you may also change the **Field Name** and select the **File Format**<span style="FONT-WEIGHT: normal">.
+In the **Merge Field** dialog box you may also change the **Field Name** and select the **File Format**.

 Select the **Discard empty output** check box if the report should not be merged into the document unless it contains any data.
 E.g. to avoid merging an empty bar chart into the document.
 You may combine this with the special field codes **HideIfEmptyStart**, **HideIfEmptyEnd**, **ShowIfEmptyStart**, and **ShowIfEmptyEnd** to control the content of your document in more detail.